-A: Yes, provided that you submit the necessary documentation including the Payment Activation Form, proof of transportation and accommodations, and Safety Abroad registration and training, as required.
+A: Yes, provided that you submit the necessary documentation including the online Payment Activation Form, proof of transportation and accommodations, and Safety Abroad registration and training, as required.

 Q: Where can I find the SGS Research Travel Grant Payment Activation Form?